TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

 .. important::
-    The allowable input voltage range for the Kookaberry is 0 volts to +3.3 volts DC.
+    The allowable input voltage range for the **Kookaberry** is 0 volts to +3.3 volts DC.
-    Applying voltages outside that range may irreparably damage the Kookaberry.
+    Applying voltages outside that range may irreparably damage the **Kookaberry**.

 Set Pin to Voltage
 ------------------

-Where available on the Kookaberry the Set Pin to Voltage block causes the selected pin to behave as an analogue output and to be set to the voltage specified by the input block.
+Where available on the **Kookaberry** the Set Pin to Voltage block causes the selected pin to behave as an analogue output and to be set to the voltage specified by the input block.

-This feature is not available on Kookaberry using the Raspberry Pi Pico RP2040 microprocessor.
+This feature is not available on **Kookaberry** using the Raspberry Pi Pico RP2040 microprocessor.

 .. image:: images/pins-set-voltage.png
    :height: 100